Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Introduction

 The remainder of the paper is organised as follows.
-Section~II defines NC metrics and the two-phase training protocol.
-Section~III reviews related work.
-Section~IV describes the experimental setup.
-Section~V presents results across five experiments.
-Section~VI discusses the grokking parallel, threshold interpretation, and limitations.
-Section~VII concludes.
+Section~\ref{sec:bg} defines NC metrics and the two-phase training protocol.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:setup} describes the experimental setup.
+Section~\ref{sec:results} presents results across five experiments.
+Section~\ref{sec:discussion} discusses the grokking parallel, threshold interpretation, and limitations.
+Section~\ref{sec:conclusion} concludes.